 Other labs use tests, such as urine or other kinds of blood tests, that have limited or uncertain value.
 Because it is unclear how helpful these tests may be, they are not currently recommended.

-Diagnosing and testing for possible later-stage Lyme infection
+Diagnosing and testing for possible later-stage Lyme disease

 Your doctor may not immediately suspect Lyme disease if your condition has progressed to a later stage.
-For one thing, many symptoms of later-stage Lyme are nonspecific, meaning that they may be caused by several different conditions.
-In addition, current symptoms may be more difficult to connect to historical risk factors (for example, a hazily recalled tick bite or trip to a Lyme-endemic area).
+For one thing, many symptoms of later-stage Lyme disease are nonspecific, meaning that they may be caused by several different conditions.
+In addition, current symptoms may be more difficult to connect to historical risk factors (for example, a hazily recalled tick bite or trip to a Lyme disease-endemic area).

 If your doctor does not consider Lyme disease, you can raise the possibility of being tested for it based on how your symptoms and risk factors compare to those of Lyme disease.
 You’ll start with a standard two-step blood test.